 The source of the CBD matters when determining its legality.
 We’ll get into that a little later.

 What is CBD?

-Before we get into answering is CBD legal, we’ll help you understand what it is.
+Before we get into answering is CBD legal in the US or whether you can buy CBD oil in the UK, we’ll help you understand what it is.
 CBD, or cannabidiol, is the primary cannabinoid found in hemp plants.
 It is the second most abundant cannabinoid in cannabis.

 CBD is a non-intoxicating cannabinoid, so it does not produce a high.
 You may also see the phrase non-psychoactive mentioned in reference to CBD.
 This term is used because there is no high associated with the cannabinoid.